vesmil/thesis-source/README.md

 For more information about the project, see the [thesis repository](https://gitlab.mff.cuni.cz/teaching/theses/yaghob/vesely-milan/thesis).

-## Usage

-CMake project... blah blah

 ### Requirements

 * C++17
 * CMake
-* Fuse - So far version 2.9.9 has been tested
+* Fuse - So far version 2.1 and higher was tested
 * Libsodium
 * Google test